 Click the link at the top of the digital program to open a printer-friendly version and print your own copy to bring to the concert.
-A small number of printed programs will be available at each performance for those who do not have a mobile device or printer, and Braille programs are available by request with one month advance notice before each concert.
+A small number of large print programs will be available at each performance for those who do not have a mobile device or printer, and Braille programs are available by request with one-month advance notice before each concert.

 How are we doing?